Including related provincial credits and benefits

 Your GST/HST credit will automatically be recalculated to exclude a child who turned 19 years of age during the year.
 The adjustment is effective in the quarterly payment following the child's 19th birthday.

-Kristin should apply for the GST/HST credit on her 2013 income tax and benefit return because she may be entitled to get the GST/HST credit in October 2014 and January and April 2015, for herself.
+Kristin’s eligibility will be automatically determined when she files her 2014 income tax and benefit return.
+She may be entitled to get the GST/HST credit in October 2015 and January and April 2016, for herself.

 How do you register your children?